vsajip/pagesign/docs/index.rst

 Importing identities
 --------------------

-If you receive a dictonary representing an exported identity from someone, you can import it into your local keystore by calling the class method `Identity.imported()`:
+If you receive a dictionary representing an exported identity from someone, you can import it into your local keystore by calling the class method `Identity.imported()`:

 .. code-block:: python